 Standard chemotherapy only slowed the progress of his disease.
 It did not reduce the size of his tumor, or stop the progression of his cancer.
 So when Dr. David Benton told Roy about a clinical trial he could participate in at our Topsham office, Roy figured, “What do I have to lose?”

 His tumor stopped growing, and began to shrink.
 There has been no evidence of progressive disease, and no nausea, which was a side effect of his previous treatment.

-Five years later, the immunotherapy drug—now FDA-approved—has controlled Roy’s lung cancer into remission, and he is building his own 27-foot wooden cruising boat.
+Seven years later, the immunotherapy drug—now FDA-approved—has controlled Roy’s lung cancer into remission, and he is building his own 27-foot wooden cruising boat.

 Immunotherapy is just one of the innovative new treatments we’re testing—often with remarkable success—at our three offices in Maine.
 Unlike standard chemotherapy, immunotherapy uses a person’s immune system to fight cancer.
 Some immunotherapies boost the body’s immune system in a very general way, while others help train the immune system to attack cancer cells specifically.

 Clinical trials are not right for everyone.
 Learn more, or ask your doctor if a clinical trial might be right for you.